-This is the 4.5" Round Combination Infrared 85 Neutral Density 1.5 (ND) Filter from Tiffen.
+This is the 4.5" Round Combination 85/IRND 1.5 Filter from Tiffen.
 What do you do when you must take some photos outdoors and all you have left is tungsten film?
 Using tungsten film in daylight will produce a bluish cast in the photograph.
-The 85 series of filters will "bring back", i.e. color balance the tones in your images.
+The 85 series of filters will "bring back," that is, color balance the tones in your images.
 This yellow filter is used to correct differences in color temperature between the recording medium (film/video) and the light source.

-A neutral density filter has several uses and offers the possibility to achieve otherwise unachievable results.
+A neutral density filter has several uses and offers the possibility of achieving otherwise unachievable results.
 It enables the shooter to adjust exposure without affecting color balance.
 An ND filter appears gray and reduces the amount of light reaching either the sensor of a digital camera or the film plane of a traditional film camera.

 Neutral density filters are used to create some unusual special effects such as capturing the "blur" of the rippling water of a waterfall or the swirling effect of city traffic.
-Since it allows the use of slower shutter speeds in bright light, it becomes possible to create these special effects that would normally not be possible to capture without the filter.
+Since this type of filter allows the use of slower shutter speeds in bright light, it becomes possible to create these special effects that would normally not be possible to capture without the filter.
 And, since it can also help to control your depth of field, it permits you to shoot at wider apertures.
-Ultimately, its value is in helping to prevent bright, overly washed out images shot in bright light.
+Ultimately, its value is in helping to prevent bright, overly washed-out images shot in bright light.

 Water White glass, using Tiffen’s ColorCore technology, is characterized by a high transmission quality.
 Typically, it will transmit 98-99% of the light.
-It also features an anti-glare and anti-reflective quality that makes it useful in a wide range of uses including the movie theater industry, store and art displays.
+It also features an anti-glare and anti-reflective quality that makes it useful in a wide range of situations, including the movie theater industry and store and art displays.
 The glass is virtually defect-free and is becoming more and more prevalent in digital equipment.